AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 1. Navigate to the **Platform Settings** section.

-1. Select a category of platform or a specific device for which you want to enable Single Sign On available under **Platform Settings**.
+1. Select a specific platform or category of platforms for which you want to enable Single Sign On under **Platform Settings**.

    ![Enable Single Sign On for a specific platform](assets/single-sign-on.png)